BugHunterJordan/Oracle-SQL-Update/README.md

 Performing an update statement in Oracle Apex

 # Oracle SQL UPDATE
 This repository contains a **personalized demonstration** of an SQL `UPDATE` statement performed in **Oracle Apex**.
-It showcases my ability to work with databases, modify records, and ensure data integrity — skills directly relevant to **Quality Assurance (QA) and testing roles**.
+It showcases my ability to work with databases, modify records, and ensure data integrity, skills directly relevant to **Quality Assurance (QA) and testing roles**.

 ---